Tianjin China Travel Guide

 This section of the Great Wall in Jixian District permits hiking along a well-preserved stretch, with panoramic views.

-Allow a full day for each of these excursions, as they are outside the city center.
+Allow a whole day for each of these excursions, because they are beyond downtown.

 Coastal areas within Binhai New Area are more industrial ports than resort beaches.